awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 ## `post_install_args`<a name="post-install-args"></a>

-Specifies a list of arguments to pass to the postinstall script\.
+Specifies a quoted list of arguments to pass to the postinstall script\.

 The default value is `NONE`\.

 ```
-post_install_args = NONE
+post_install_args = "NONE"
 ```

 ## `pre_install`<a name="pre-install"></a>